castle/castle-cloudflare-worker-sample/README.md

 The Castle Cloudflare Worker allows you to put Castle's risk engine right on the edge, in a Cloudflare worker.

 ## How it works
 Once you've installed the worker with the default settings, the worker will listen for POSTs to the

 `/users/sign_up`

 route.

-The POST must include a Castle client_id.
-Click [here](https://docs.castle.io/preauth/) to learn more about how to include a Castle client_id in a POST.
+The POST must include a Castle `client_id`.
+Click [here](https://docs.castle.io/preauth/) to learn more about how to include a Castle `client_id` in a POST.

 When the worker receives the POST, it will in turn make a POST to Castle, and receive a risk score in return.
 If the risk score is above the `riskThreshold`, then the worker will respond with a 403.
 If the risk score is below the `riskThreshold`, the worker will respond with a 200.